HamzaOuba00-1/Azalidor-shop/README.md

 ## 🛒 Project Overview

-Azalidpor is designed to streamline the process of selling and buying furniture online.
+Azalidor is designed to streamline the process of selling and buying furniture online.
 It includes a fully featured admin panel and a user-friendly shopping interface for customers.

 ## 🧩 Core Features